Miscellaneous CookingView Our Alphabetical Recipe Index for Miscellaneous Cooking

 Pears are overlooked in autumn, as apples take top billing but they are so elegant.
 Small pears, poached in Earl Grey Tea, with some honey and vanilla are sublime.
 You can also make these in red wine or apple cider instead of the tea, or use green tea and add orange zest to the brew.

 Pomegranate juice seems to be vying with blueberries of late, for its health benefits.
-Sweet potatoes, slow braised in this juice, yielded deeply rich and flavorful potatoes.
-I also suggest half mango and half pomegranate juice for a variation on a great theme. ….and just in case you tire of the marshmallow and sweet potato bake (also in my recipe archives)
+Sweet potatoes, slow braised in this juice, yielded deeply rich and flavorful potatoes with the boost of extra visual appeal and nutrition.

 Top of the morning to you with these crisp diced potatoes, replete with peppers and onions.
 A confetti-like cheer of pototaes to go with some eggs, over easy.

 | | .. | | | | | | .. | |

 Potatoes lightly browned in olive oil, with a smattering of wine, pancetta, parmesan cheese, and a taste that leaps out of the pan.
 This is a great crowd pleaser of a potato dish.